Skip to content

 This can also be used to combine multiple objects under the same ID.

-Why are these IDs relevant?
+Why are the object IDs discussed above relevant?
 Well, they help you manipulate objects after they've been added:

 >>> v.set_colors({'Duck': 'w'})